BUSINESS & ECONOMICS

 - Demonstrate respect for the values of Te Tiriti o Waitangi and the principles underpinning the Treaty of Waitangi, as well as cultural diversity, equity and sustainability when operating in a global business environment.

 *Our Programme Advisors will provide all official programme information, including regulations about entry, enrolment, course fees, examinations and requirements for degrees, diplomas and certificates as per the University Calendar.
 Please note that the programme fees are indicative and estimates only.
 Fees are set in advance of each calendar year and will be updated on this website.
-Fees are inclusive of 15% GST, but do not include the Student Services Fee course books, travel and health insurance, or living costs.
+Fees are inclusive of 15% GST.
 Fees will be confirmed upon completion of enrolment into courses.
 Please note that the indicative fees are based on INFOGOV courses only, there may be variance if any courses from the Law schedule are substituted.

 Who, What, Why